http4k/http4k-connect/ai/azure/README.md

 - AzureAI API Client
 - Compatibility with GitHub Models for testing, so you can use a GitHubToken instead of a deployed Azure model
-- FakeAzureAI server which can be used as testing harness for either API Client or AzureAI plugins
+- FakeAzureAI server which can be used as testing harness for the API Client

 ## AzureAI API connector